The 20 Best Primary Progressive Aphasia Doctors Near Me in Philadelphia, PA

 Accepting New Patients

-David Wolk is a Neurologist in Philadelphia, Pennsylvania.
+David Wolk is a Neurologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Wolk is rated as a Distinguished provider by MediFind in the treatment of Primary Progressive Aphasia.
-His top areas of expertise are Alzheimer's Disease, Dementia, Frontotemporal Dementia, Lewy Body Dementia (LBD), and Deep Brain Stimulation.
+He is also highly rated in 16 other conditions, according to our data.
+His clinical expertise encompasses Alzheimer's Disease, Dementia, Frontotemporal Dementia, Lewy Body Dementia (LBD), and Deep Brain Stimulation.
 Dr. Wolk is currently accepting new patients.

 Distinguished in Primary Progressive Aphasia